What you need to know about COVID-19 in B.C. for Saturday | CBC News

-- Provincial Health Officer Dr. Bonnie Henry announced 11 new cases of COVID-19 Saturday.
+Provincial Health Officer Dr. Bonnie Henry will provide the daily update at 1 p.m.
+PT

-- It marked the third time this week there were no new deaths announced.

-- This week saw the lowest number of deaths and new cases since B.C. declared a public health emergency in March.

-- To date, there have been 2,573 confirmed cases of COVID-19 in B.C. and 164 people have died of the illness.
+- As of Friday afternoon, there have been 2,632 confirmed cases of the illness.

-British Columbians continue to slow the spread of the novel coronavirus in the province.

-For the third time this week, Provincial Health Officer Dr. Bonnie Henry said there were no new deaths caused by COVID-19.

 READ MORE: